Watthachai/kuku_yibyerm/README.md

 # YibYerm Project

-Welcome to the YibYerm project!
+Welcome to the KU-ASSET project!
 This project is a web application built using Next.js for the frontend and Go for the backend.
 It utilizes Tailwind CSS for styling, along with various libraries to enhance the user experience.

 ## Table of Contents